perforce/helix-authentication-service/docs/Getting_Started.md

 $ yes $(uuidgen) | p4 -u super passwd username
 ```

+### Allowing for non-SSO Users

+Once the password fallback has been enabled, indicating which users and/or
+groups are _not_ to participate in SSO authentication is configured in the
+server extension.
+Namely the `non-sso-groups` and `non-sso-users` settings
+described above; individual users named in `non-sso-users` will not authenticate
+using SSO, and likewise with any users who are members of any of the groups
+named in `non-sso-groups`.

 ## Removing the Extension

 Removing the login extension involves a few commands.
 Start by finding the